 NO_COLOR

 clog respects the NO_COLOR convention.
-When the NO_COLOR environment variable is set (any value, including empty), all colours and hyperlinks are disabled.
+When the NO_COLOR environment variable is set (any value, including empty), all colors and hyperlinks are disabled.

 // Package-level (recreates Default logger's Output)